 The summer of 2017 saw the completion of The Road Paving Project, where Hampshire Road was completely paved.
 Ms. Grace advocated for this needed tax-based service, which brought a “fresh look” to the community.
 This fresh look, in turn, saw an increased interest in homeownership over low-income renting.
 Hampshire Road transformed from over 23 abandon homes to approximately three vacant and livable properties.

 The Children Park Project was advocated for and completed in the summer of 2017, giving the children of Brittany Woods a safe place to play.

 In addition, Ms. Grace is a lead-person for many annual community events, such as the Brittany Woods Community Clean-Up, National Night Out, and Fall Leaf Removal.
 She is also the lead-person for two social media websites, which include The Brittany Woods Community Action Group Facebook Page and Nextdoor.com Brittany Woods page.

 In the three years of her community activism, crime is significantly down, abandoned and boarded-up homes are nonexistent, property value has increased, and most importantly: a sense of PRIDE is being restored to Brittany Woods.

 Ms. Grace has been humbly honored with multiple service awards, yet still manages to find ways to give.

 In September of 2018, Ms. Grace successfully campaigned as a school board member for the Gloucester Township School District.
 In January of 2019, she was sworn into her duties for a three-year term.

-Ms. Grace wholeheartedly believes in building brighter futures and that understanding a “vision for change” simply requires love for your community and ground-roots ACTION!
+Ms. Grace wholeheartedly believes in building brighter futures and that understanding a “vision for change” simply requires love for your community and grassroots ACTION!